 History has revealed that this Dutchman was absolutely and completely wrong.
 In America, people have willingly bankrupted themselves to save beloved family members.
 Mammon becomes meaningless when an extra treatment might give your child or a young mother a few more days, weeks, or years of life.
 People have hearts and souls.
 They connect to others, especially to those in their families.

 It’s very different in socialist states, where euthanasia is the name of the game, often without the patient’s, or her family’s, agreement.
-In England, thousands of terminally ill people were hastened to their deaths by the Liverpool Care Pathway.
+England had the scandal of the Liverpool Care Pathway.
 It was meant to be a national hospice program that provided palliative care to the terminally ill in their final days.
 What ended up happening, of course, when the National Health Service started running out of money is that thousands (even tens of thousands) of elderly patients who were terminally ill, but weren’t anywhere near death’s door, were hastened to their deaths.
 They had become too expensive or just too difficult to manage.

 It turns out that, twenty-odd years ago, when I heard that Dutchman speak, he had failed to consider two pertinent facts: First, socialist states invariably run out of money once they finally destroy their productive class; and second, the state has neither heart nor soul.
 To you, Patient X is your beloved mother, or brother, or child.
 To the state, Patient X is an unnecessary cost to an already strained system.